shipingchen/BlockView/blockchain_solo/blockchain/README.md

 ### Deploy Develoment Environment
 ```
-1. npm run serve
+1. Type "npm run serve"
-2. you can see the project where it will be run in the terminal.
+2. You can see the project where it will be run in the terminal.
 ```

 ### Run the Project